-The reader first sees the actor (who doubles as Edgar in the next scene), at the very top of Fortune's Wheel.
+When the part of Edgar is doubled with the King of France, the audience first sees the actor at the very top of Fortune's Wheel.
 [See Figure 43.]
 He is splendidly dressed to woo Cordelia, and totally outshines Lear, who looks old and impotent in his outmoded Tudor period apparel with its signature codpiece.
-The audience is impressed by his superiority over Edmund who serves only as an attendant that nobody of importance in court has ever seen before.
+The audience is also immediately impressed by his superiority over Edmund, who serves only as an attendant that nobody of importance in court has ever seen before.
 The Bastard cuts a fine figure indeed, but his costume pales in comparison to the King of France's in its richness, sophistication, and as a statement of power.
-[See Figure 44] France is "the ideal of power and virtue, self-assurance and maturity, certitude and domination" (Joshua Rothman, "When Men Wanted to Be Virile").
+[See Figure 44]